ABOUT THE Paintings

 TRAVEL SKETCHING AND EXPLORATIONS— I really get to know a place by sketching or painting during my travels.

-Also a Fall Class is forming for Rome IT, 2019 (date TBD).
+Also a class is forming for Tuscany and Florence Fall 2019 (date TBD).
 Contact me if you are interested!

 Stay tuned for updates here and on my upcoming krisbrewerart and Chipkin-Brewer Art Facebook page.

 LIFE DRAWING AND ARTIST’S SALONS—I have these from time to time based on interest.
 Let me know yours!

 COMMISSIONS: I am happy to create a painting for and with you.
 I will need 3-6 months to complete a commission.

 Most of my Outdoor Sculptures, were inspired by nature, geometric designs or mythological themes.

 I use metal, wood, cement, resin and sand to wrap around welded metal frames.